Honda CR-Z: Europe

 after having been revealed at the 2010 Geneva Motor Show and was retired in 2014.

 South Africa

 Sales in South Africa were scheduled to begin on the 30 August 2010.

 Malaysia

 The CR-Z was launched for the Malaysian market on November 3, 2011, which made it the first in Southeast Asia to offer the three-door hybrid.

-Within a month, Honda has received over 300 orders, over three times its target.
+Within a month, Honda received over 300 orders, over three times its target.
 The introduction of the CR-Z was a result of the 2012 Malaysian Budget that extended the full import duty and excise duty exemption to imported hybrid vehicles and electric cars to 31 December 2013.
-The 6-speed manual model has been offered, with plans to bring in the CVT version in 2012; in addition to white, three more colors will be offered by early 2012.
+The 6-speed manual model was offered first, with plans to bring in the CVT version in 2012; in addition to white, three more colors will be offered by early 2012.